Theodora Turner: Early years and education

 Theodora Turner was born on 5 August 1907 in Congleton, Cheshire, one of five children.
 Her father later became Conservative Party agent in Salisbury where she attended the Godolphin School, Salisbury.

-Her parents initially sent her to study at Atholl Crescent, the Edinburgh School of Domestic Science but Turner wishes to become a nurse and, with her parents consent, entered St Thomas' Hospital and the Nightingale School of Nursing in the summer of 1929.
+Her parents initially sent her to study at Atholl Crescent, the Edinburgh School of Domestic Science but Turner wished to become a nurse and, with her parents consent, entered St Thomas' Hospital and the Nightingale School of Nursing in the summer of 1929.
 She completed her training as a nurse with the silver medal, but declined to join the League of St Barnabas, an Anglican society for nurses against the suggestion of the matron, Dame Alicia Lloyd-Still.
 She took her midwifery training at the Radcliffe Infirmary, Oxford, then returned to St Thomas' Hospital as a ward nursing sister.
+She completed the International Council of Nurses' course for nurse administrators at Bedford College in 1939.

 Second World War

-When war broke out in 1939 she joined the Queen Alexandra's Imperial Military Nursing Service (QARANC), was mobilised at Congleton, was present during the evacuation from Dunkirk, and served in, among other places, Iran and Italy.
+When war broke out in 1939 Turner joined the Queen Alexandra's Imperial Military Nursing Service (QARANC), was mobilised at Congleton.
+She served on a hospital ship and was present during the evacuation from Dunkirk.
+In 1942 she was posted to the 56th Division and served in Iran, Egypt and Tripoli.
+She then served in a Neurological unit in Bari, Italy.
+Turner was awarded Associate of the Royal Red Cross in recognition of her distinguished service in Italy.